 Do not drape yourself with jewelery and photoequipment, and do not make visible where your documents and valuables are.
 Here you can find more details for your security.

-Do not order double espresso.
-The coffee is strong enough and people around you will react with incomprehension.
-In Rome you can order a cafè (espresso) or a macchiato (say makkiato – with milk), latte macchiato (a glass of warm milk with an espresso) or a cappuccino.
+Don’t order a double espresso.
+The coffee is strong enough and the people around you will react with incomprehension.
+In Rome you simply order a café (espresso) or a macchiato (pronounced makkiato – with milk), latte macchiato (a glass of warm milk with an espresso in it) or a cappuccino.
 After lunch you don’t drink a cappuccino in Rome, but a café.
 The idea of finishing a good meal with a large milk coffee filles the Romans with horror.

 Restaurants which expose plastic samples of their dishes are not necessarily a good recommendation.
 If there are many locals or priests in the restaurant, this is usually a sign of quality.

-Expensive are the tables at the large squares.
-At the Piazza Navona or at the Pantheon a cafe at the table can cost 5 euros, at the bar it costs around one euro.
+The tables at the large squares are also expensive.
+At the Piazza Navona or at the Pantheon, a café at the table can sometimes cost 5 euros or more, at the bar it costs around one euro.
 Be sure to check the price list before ordering anything.
 Read also ripp-off in Rome